Skip to main content

 · 6 min read

-As a part of my work on Starthub, I found myself having to think of a go-to-market strategy.
-However, given that Starthub is essentially a platform to deploy generic actions, I would first need to build the some useful actions one by one.
-This might end up costing me a lot in terms of time and effort, because I have no clear idea of what kind of actions would be actually interesting to users.
-Given that an action could be pretty much anything, from a single API call to the deployment of a en entire stack, I probably need to focus on action bringing a lot of value in a single transaction to the user.
-Are there any "ready-made" actions that I know that, for a fact, my users would find useful?
-Maybe the deployment of an existing open source project could be what I am looking for.
+As a part of my work on Starthub, I am having to think of a go-to-market strategy.
+However, given that Starthub is essentially a platform to deploy cloud architectures through generic actions, I would first need to build the some useful actions one by one.
+This might end up costing a lot in terms of time and effort, because I have no clear idea of what kind of actions would be actually interesting to users.
+Would developers prefere a simple action that only makes an API call to an API, or would they rather have an action that can deploy a fleet-tracking system in one command?
+Given that an action could be pretty much anything, I probably need to focus on action bringing a lot of value in a single transaction.
+Generally this means targeting the deployment of entire cloud architectures then, which take years to develop and built value into.
+Are there any "ready-made" architectures where I might know, for a fact, that my users would find useful?
+Open source project could be the way to go.
 In fact, many open source projects are already have a loyal user base, an already a well-defined scope and are painful to deploy.
 Instead of building full-fledged applications myself, I could just focus on making it simpler to deploy existing ones.

 Picking an open source project

-While reading up on forums, I have come across a radically different approach to deploying open source projects that has become increasingly popular lately: Railway.
-I found Railway very interesting because it chooses different tradeoffs.
-Starthub tries to be as unopinionated as possbile and hands over full control to the user.
-In this way, it ensures that any edge case can be potentially handled (think the creation of API keys through a web UI of a platform that offers no APIs for it).
-However, it also adds complexity, and makes it harder to package actions.
-On the other hand, railway instead focuses on simplicity in exchange for freedom and security.
+While reading through forums, I have come across a radically different approach to deploying open source projects that has become increasingly popular lately: the Railway approach.
+I found Railway very interesting because it is based on different tradeoffs than what Starthub chose.
+In fact, Starthub tries to be as unopinionated as possible and hands over full control to the user.
+In this way, it ensures that any edge case can be potentially handled (think the creation of API keys through a web UI of a platform that offers no corresponding APIs).
+However, it also adds complexity and introduces the danger of state drift.
+On the other hand, Railway focuses on simplicity in exchange for freedom and security.
 In fact, Railway lets you deploy a production-grade configuration of n8n with a single click, but it assumes you are ok with never leaving its walled garden.

 More incumbents